Enterprise TLS Certificate Lifecycle Automation

 Detailed logs of recent rotations, validation results, and rollback events give operators full change transparency.

-The model is designed so security and platform teams can validate how changes happen before they let automation touch production.
+The model is designed so security, platform, and compliance teams can review how certificate changes are authorized, executed, validated, and evidenced before production automation is enabled.

 Zero custody by design